rostvik/ucore/docs/komodo.md

 ```

 The same `komodo-seed-config.service` is set as a dependency, to template out the core config file, telling it about the database and other settings that you might hide.

+[^1]:
+  [Quadlet](https://www.redhat.com/en/blog/quadlet-podman) is a way to define, manage and run a podman container as a systemd service.